DAVID LANE WILLIAMS

 Karen C., Jim Thorpe, PA

-Albuquerque writer with extensive experience in long-form fiction, training curriculum, script writing, novel-to-screenplay adaptation, and screenplay revision.
+Albuquerque writer with extensive experience in long-form fiction and non-fiction, training curriculum, script writing, novel-to-screenplay adaptation, and screenplay revision.

 World, say hello to Daisy Luna, the newest member of the Williams family.
 I'm pretty confident she's the most beautiful, intelligent, and talented child ever born.
 I've already established my expectations for her, and you're free to listen in on the conversation HERE.

-Lane left the Coast Guard last year and finished his bachelor's degree in criminal justice last May.
+Lane completed his bachelor's degree after leaving the Coast Guard.
 He's currently in a paramedic/RN program with long-term dreams of working in helicopter rescue/medivac.

 My favorite chifladas